 Orange Peels in Cleaning

 Orange peels also leave a lovely scent.
-So, if you have a stink in your fridge or garbage disposal mixing some orange peel powder with baking soda and leaving them in those stinky spaces will freshen them up in no time.
+So, if you have a stink in your fridge or garbage disposal, mixing some orange peel powder with baking soda and leaving the mixture in those stinky spaces will freshen them up in no time.

 How to Make Orange Peel Powder

-Once the peels are hard and curled, remove from the oven and pulse in a food processor or the dry container of a blender until a powder is created.
+Once the peels are hard and curled, remove the dehydrated orange peels from the oven and pulse in a food processor or the dry container of a blender until a powder is created.

 Ingredients: